If you are having trouble feeding your newborn, we may be able to help see if tongue-tied or lip-tied affects you and your baby.

 We are able to undertake your lip and tongue tied treatment in our Mackay practice based in Marian.
 Here we are able to take total care of you and your baby.

+Dr Hany is the only LASER user who is fully qualified and licensed dentist to perform this procedure in the Mackay, Isaac, Rockhampton and Central Highlands region and surroundings.
 Dr Hany has been treating tongue-tie and lip-tie in adults, children and infants using laser surgery for over 7 years.
-Dr Hany is one of very few providers of laser surgery in Australia who performs tongue-tie surgery in infants.
-Due to the unique skill, it has been a huge increase in demand from lactation consultants and parents for such a service.
+Dr Hany is one of very few providers of LASER surgery in Australia who performs franectomy surgery on infants.
+Due to the unique skill, it has been a huge increase in demand from Lactation Consultants and parents for such a service.

 Here are some Frequenty Asked Questions that may help